Why You Should Include Pricing On Your Website

 “I’m scared other people will copy me and my prices if I publicly display them…”

 If someone charges the same amount of money for a service as you, why should that matter?
 If you’re nervous about a competitor with the same pricing as you, your problem isn’t about pricing at all — your problem is about not realizing how valuable you are.
-If you think price is the reason your clients should choose you over your competition, we need to have a whooole different conversation.

 “I really freaking DON’T want to display my prices, but I don’t want my customers to be impatient or annoyed that they’re not there.”